gnu | home doc changelog |

 p | the pattern space | |

-P | the first line on the pattern space | |
+P | the 1st line on the pattern space | |

 = | prints the current line number plus a new line | |